traciyiu/eng1003_w1_gp8/README.md

 ## b.Github

+### What is Github?

-GitHub is a web-based interface that uses Git, the open source version control software that lets multiple people make separate changes to web pages at the same time.
-As Carpenter notes, because it allows for real-time collaboration, GitHub encourages teams to work together to build and edit their site content.
+1. GitHub is a web-based interface that uses Git
+2. It lets multiple people make separate changes to web pages at the same time
+3. Having over 40 million users and more than 190 million repositories[1]

+### When did it start?

+1. It began on October 19, 2007.
+2. The website was launched as a beta version in February 2008 and officially launched in April

+### Main Function of Github

+1. document
+2. Issue tracking system
+3. Wiki
+4. task list
+5. Gantt chart
+6. Visual location analysis
+7. Preview 3D rendering files
+8. Preview PSD files of Adobe Photoshop, and even compare different versions of the same file.

 [![Join the chat at https://gitter.im/guodongxiaren/README](https://img.shields.io/badge/Back-readme1.0.0-red.svg)](https://github.com/KeiraXu03/ENG1003_w1_9/blob/main/README.md)